aleksejhoffaerber/nimsworkshop/README.md

-# Introduction into Programming Projects in R & KNIME
+# Your Easy Start into Programming Projects in R & KNIME

 Dear NIMSies,
 here you'll find all the necessary information from the past skill-sharing workshop: